Dimm-ddr/BookScrapper/readme.md

    created `.json` files.
    - Run the `import_to_notion.py` script.
 It will process all `.json` files in the directory and upload their contents to your Notion database.

-**Important Note**: The scripts do not check for the existence of a book entry in your Notion database before adding.
-Running the script multiple times with the same data will result in duplicates.